cuiyongbo/hello-world/my_wiki/english_notes.rst

 |
 | street-wise
-| Definition: having the experience and knowledge necessary to deal with the potential difficultiew or dangers of life in urban.
+| Definition: having the experience and knowledge necessary to deal with the potential difficulties or dangers of life in urban.
 | Definition: reflective of modern life, especially that of urban youth. [市侩]
 |
 | tangible